GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+### May 18, 2023

+**Today's progress** Tidying up github and trying to make it better represent my work.
+Now I should create something new to add to it!

 ### May 17, 2023

 **Today's Progress** Studying Data Structures and Algorithms, recursions and Big O.